cloudsigma/cloudsigma-docs/acls.rst

 Permissions can be granted on servers, drives, network resources, and firewall policies.
 All of these resources support ``LIST`` and ``EDIT`` permissions, which respectively allow the grantee to see the resources when listing them and to edit resources.
 When a user is granted a ``LIST`` permission, this resource appears in the grantee's resource list.
-For example granting ``LIST`` on a drive will make it appear in the list with grantees drives, when they make a GET request to */drives*.
+For example, granting ``LIST`` on a drive will make it appear in the list with grantees' drives, when they make a GET request to */drives*.
 Own resources can be differentiated from granted resources, by the ``owner`` field.

 Some resources have additional permissions.
 Drives have ``ATTACH`` permission which allows another user to use the drive on their server.
-IPs, VLANs, and Firewall policies have ``ATTACH`` which will allow another user to assign these network resource to NICs on their server.
+IPs, VLANs, and Firewall policies have ``ATTACH`` which will allow another user to assign these network resources to NICs on their server.
 Servers have ``START`` and ``STOP``, ``OPEN_VNC`` permissions which allow another user to start or stop the server, or to open the server console through VNC.
-Note that ACLs may contain permissions that are not directly applicable on some resources, for example it is possible to to have ``STOP`` permission in an ACL on tag which refers only to drives.
+Note that ACLs may contain permissions that are not directly applicable to some resources, for example, it is possible to have ``STOP`` permission in an ACL on tag which refers only to drives.
 Drives and servers support ``CLONE`` permission, which allows cloning them to the grantee account.
-Note that in order to clone someone else's server, you need ``CLONE`` permission on both the owner's server, and on the attached non-cdrom drives.
-For cdrom drives, the user will need a ``ATTACH`` permission.
+Note that to clone someone else's server, you need ``CLONE`` permission on both the owner's server and on the attached non-cdrom drives.
+For cdrom drives, the user will need an ``ATTACH`` permission.
 The table below summarizes the permissions applicable to each resource:

 =========================       ===========================================================